OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

   - linear algebra
 ---
 # Billions of Edges Per Second with Postgres
-OneSparse is a Postgres extension that brings the power of Graph Linear Algebra to Postgres.
-Have you found yourself spending too much time extracting, transforming, and loading graphs into side databases that need constant money, maintenance and impedance matching with SQL?
-With OneSparse, it's easy to turn SQL data into high performance graphs and back again all without needing any external tooling; it's all done in the database.
+Chances are you're reading this because, like me, you are a huge fan of Postgres.
+It's a powerful and featured-filled data framework, and is excellent for transactional workloads and analysis tasks.
+While I've always considered Postgres a pretty decent tool for storing small graphs using foreign keys for edge relationships, Postgres is not optmized for traversing billions of edges for very large, sparse graphs.

 <!-- more -->

+SQL has lacked graph analytical features for some time, and recent standardizations on SQL graph syntax have focused on simple node and edge relationships, but not on large scale algorithmic performance.
+Until now, heavy external graph databases that require copying data out-of-process to syncronize graph state were the norm.
+With OneSparse, it's easy to turn SQL data into high performance graphs and back again without needing any external tooling, just the best database in the world, Postgres.

 For years now those of us over at [The GraphBLAS Forum](graphblas.org) have been working hard to bring a